Vanessa-Mae

-Vanessa-Mae (陈美 (Chén Měi); born 27 October 1978), also called Vanessa-Mae Vanakorn Nicholson, is a British violinist with album sales reaching several million, having made her the wealthiest entertainer under 30 in the United Kingdom in 2006.
+Vanessa-Mae (陈美 (Chén Měi); born 27 October 1978), also called Vanessa-Mae Vanakorn Nicholson, is a Singaporean-born British violinist and skier with Thai heritage from her father.
+Her album sales reached several million by 2006, making her the wealthiest entertainer aged under 30 in the United Kingdom at that time.
 She is known for fusing classical and popular genres, which she calls "violin techno-acoustic fusion".
 This crossover style combines her classical violin training with electronic music influences like techno and synth-pop, as seen for example in the title track from her album Storm from 1997.

-She competed under the name Vanessa Vanakorn (วาเนสซ่า วรรณกร; her father's surname) for Thailand in alpine skiing at the 2014 Winter Olympics.
+As a skier, she competed under the name Vanessa Vanakorn (วาเนสซ่า วรรณกร; her father's surname) for Thailand in alpine skiing at the 2014 Winter Olympics.
 She was initially banned from skiing by the International Ski Federation (FIS) after participating in a qualifying race allegedly organised to enable her to qualify for the Winter Olympics.
 An appeal to the Court of Arbitration for Sport led to the ban being nullified, citing lack of evidence for her own wrongdoing or any manipulation.
 The FIS later issued an apology to her.

 Musical career

-Vanessa-Mae made her professional debut when she was ten at a music festival in Germany.

-At age thirteen, Vanessa-Mae became the youngest soloist to record both the Beethoven and Tchaikovsky violin concertos, according to Guinness World Records.
+Vanessa-Mae made her professional debut at age ten at a music festival in Germany.
+At age thirteen, she became the youngest soloist to record both the Beethoven and Tchaikovsky violin concertos, according to Guinness World Records.

 Her first pop-style album, The Violin Player, produced and mainly written by Mike Batt and selling four million copies, was released in 1995.
 She appeared on the 1997 Janet Jackson album The Velvet Rope playing a violin solo on the song "Velvet Rope".

 Vanessa-Mae appeared in producer George Martin's compilation and covers album In My Life in 1998.
 She is featured on Track No. 5 with her violin rendition of the 1969 Beatles song "Because".

 She was managed by her mother until Vanessa-Mae fired her in 1999.

 In May 1998, she was part of the interval act at the Eurovision Song Contest taking part in Birmingham at the National Indoor Arena.

 In June 1999 she played at the Michael Jackson & Friends concerts in Seoul and Munich.

 On 7 March 2002 Vanessa-Mae performed a variation of Antonio Vivaldi: The Four Seasons – "Summer: III.
 Presto" during the opening ceremonies of the 2002 Winter Paralympics.

 In April 2006, Vanessa-Mae was ranked as the wealthiest young entertainer under 30 in the UK in the Sunday Times Rich List 2006, having an estimated fortune of about £32 million.